 In many countries, particularly middle- and high-income countries, a large proportion of babies are delivered in health facilities.
 Delivery in health facility increases access to appropriate equipment and supplies available on site or through immediate referral to a higher level facility.
 However it remains essential to ensure that the delivery is carried out by skilled health personnel, capable to anticipating or detecting signs and symptoms of complications.
 In East Asia and the Pacific as well as in Latin America and the Caribbean, about 9 in 10 births occur in health facilities.
-In contrast, in sub-Saharan Africa and South Asia where the burden of maternal and newborn deaths is highest, only about half of births (50 per cent and 47 per cent respectively) are delivered in a health facility.
+In contrast, in South Asia and sub-Saharan Africa where the burden of maternal and newborn deaths is highest, only about half of births (45 per cent and 46 per cent respectively) are delivered in a health facility.

 DELIVERY BY CAESAREAN SECTION

-Caesarean section (‘C-section’) can be a life-saving intervention and is an essential part of comprehensive emergency obstetric care.
-It is estimated that 5 per cent to 15 per cent of births require C-sections.
+Caesarean section (C-section) can be a life-saving intervention and is an essential part of comprehensive emergency obstetric care.

 A C-section rate below 5 per cent suggests that some women who need the procedure do not have access to it, which endangers their lives and those of their babies.
 Country estimates suggest that women in high burden countries especially in rural areas, lack access to this critical intervention at delivery.
 On the other hand, some countries have coverage exceeding 15 per cent, which suggests potential overuse of this procedure, exposing women to unnecessary risks associated with major surgery.